OpenWebGAL/WebGAL_Doc/docs/en/guide/win7.md

     yarn
     ```

-2. 运行 `node main.js` 启动可视化编辑器。可根据需求写成 bat, sh 脚本。
+2. Run `node main.js` in terminal.
+You can code it as a bat or sh script.